Cruises, Santorini

 • Tavern Mythos in Pyrgos

 Santorini is famous for its cliffside white-washed architecture and stunning sunsets, but did you know it also has some pretty unique beaches?
-If you need a break from exploring or are just looking to spend a relaxed day on a beach, I have some amazing suggestions for you!
+After a nice lunch it is a great time to drive by some of the stunning beaches on the island.

 Another standout is White Beach, a tiny pebbled paradise accessible only by boat.
-And for something truly off the beaten path, head to Vlychada Beach, where eerie lunar-like rock formations create a surreal atmosphere.
+And for something truly off the beaten path, head to Vlychada Beach.
+It has eerie lunar-like rock formations.

 Snorkel enthusiasts will be happy to hear that Santorini has some of the best snorkeling in the Aegean Sea.
 Check out Black Beach, Caldera Beach, or Ammoudi Beach and explore the volcanic underwater world of Santorini.

-If you are looking for a cultural experience to fill the rest of your 1 day in Santorini, then you are in the right spot.
+If you are looking for a cultural experience to fill the rest of your one day in Santorini from a cruise ship, then you are in the right spot.
 Here are some amazing ideas you should put on your Santorini itinerary.

 The ruins are believed to have been buried under volcanic ash from the eruption of the volcano under Santorini.